 Advantages of Equity Mutual Funds

-What makes equity funds different from the rest of the funds is their high returns, below you will find the following reasons:
+What makes equity funds different from the rest of the funds is their high returns, you will find the following reasons:

-- The management is under the experts: Are best handled by institutional investors, who research the industry, evaluate the service quality of numerous companies, and then engage in the strongest equities to provide the best capital appreciation.
+These are best handled by institutional investors, who research the industry, evaluate the service quality of numerous companies, and then engage in the strongest equities to provide the best capital appreciation.

-- Pocket-friendly: Investors can invest in equity funds through a Dividend Reinvestment Plan, which allows them to contribute as little as Rs.500 monthly.
+Investors can invest in equity funds through a Dividend Reinvestment Plan, which allows them to contribute as little as Rs.500 monthly.
 Every month, this payment is withdrawn from the investor’s account.
 Dividend reinvestment is one of the greatest strategies to participate in equity funds since they help to mitigate equity currency fluctuations.

-- Liquidation is simple: Equity fund units can be redeemed at any moment at the corresponding NAVs, giving the investor liquidity.
+Equity fund units can be redeemed at any moment at the corresponding NAVs, giving the investor liquidity.
 ELSS plans are an exception, as investors are unable to redeem their units until the lock-in period has passed.
 When the market falls, equity mutual funds allow investors to buy additional units at lower NAVs (Net Asset Values).

-- Investment Growth: It is one of the most efficient fiscal strategies for helping investors combat inflation.
+It is one of the most efficient fiscal strategies for helping investors combat inflation.
 Investors will be able to notice an increase in their capital if the price of equities rises.
 Through long investments in equity funds, individuals can amass a significant amount of wealth.

-- Financial Benefits: Investing in equity-linked funds, also known as ELSS, which were discussed in the previous section, can provide tax benefits to investors.
+Investing in equity-linked funds, also known as ELSS, which were discussed in the previous section, can provide tax benefits to investors.
 Investing in these funds entitles investors to a tax rebate of up to Rs.1.5 lakh on their taxable income, lowering their tax liability.